 03

-Overlooked contract clauses can cost you tens of thousands of dollars when leaving your current 3PL.
-A thorough contract review protects your inventory and prevents unexpected financial liabilities.
+Overlooked contract clauses cost brands tens of thousands of dollars when leaving a 3PL.
+Review your current agreement before giving notice—or risk inventory holds, surprise fees, and legal exposure.

 Before giving notice, carefully review your existing contract to determine your obligations if you choose to end the contract early or at the end of its term.
 Failure to do so could result in hefty fees.
 Case in point: A 3PL customer in Memphis, TN, didn’t identify their obligations beforehand and was stuck paying a year’s worth of minimum order and minimum storage charges.